Overview of Ongoing Resourcing Scheme (ORS)

 - language use and social communication.

-Students are eligible when they meet one of the 9 ORS criteria.
+Students are eligible when they meet one or more of the nine ORS criteria.

 ORS provides services and support, including: